-This may then result in the school deciding to carry out an informal assessment of your child's needs and creating what is called an Individual Education Plan (IEP).
+This may then result in the school deciding to carry out an informal assessment of your child's needs and creating what is called an Individual Education Plan (IEP) or a Learning Support Plan (LSP).
 This should include:

 - short term targets for your child to achieve

 - the teaching methods that are additional and different to the normal teaching arrangements